SUNY Downstate Health Sciences University

 - TOEFL Box 6151,

-At the time of application, unofficial documents maybe submitted via the ApplyYourself application system.
+At the time of application, unofficial documents maybe submitted via the AMP application system.
 Upon acceptance, however, all students will be required to submit all final and official documents before matriculating.

 Applicants can apply for either summer or fall semester.
 Applicants intending to enter in the summer semester must have their applications completed and submitted by February 15th.
-Applicants intending to enter in the Fall semester must have their applications completed and submitted by April 15th of the academic year beginning in September.
+Applicants intending to enter in the Fall semester must have their applications completed and submitted by May 31st of the academic year beginning in September.
+Applicants intending to enter in the Spring semester must have their applications completed and submitted by November 30th.
 Note that applicants may be admitted after these dates, but only on space-available basis.

 Notification Of Status

-Notification of action on the application is mailed after the complete admission materials are received.
+Notification of action on the application is mailed after the complete admission materials are received and reviewed by the SPH Committee on Admission.
+The application review cycle begins in January of each year.
 A student accepted for admission into one of the graduate programs is required to secure his or her place in the class by submitting a deposit that will be applied to the first semester's tuition.

 Accepted students are required to submit all required documents, including final transcripts for all college and universities attended, to the Office of Admissions prior to the start of classes.
 Note that required health documents must be submitted directly to the SUNY Downstate Medical Center Student Health Office.